rcbensley/brimming/README.md

     go get github.com/rcbensley/brimming

 ## Options

-* Stick to whole, even numbers.
+Stick to whole, even numbers for everything.
-* All DML and DDL statements have sql_log_bin disabled, so none of what brimming creates is in the binlog.
+All DML and DDL statements have sql_log_bin disabled, so none of what brimming creates is in the binlog.

     ./brimming [rows] [threads] [batch_size] [/path/to/maridb.sock]